 Kavinaya lives with her mother and grandparents in a rural area 6 hours from the hospital.
 Her family members do farm labor or work wherever they can find a job.
 Kavinaya was diagnosed with heart disease before birth, which is not commonplace in India.

 Baby boy Kabil was discharged a week before this photo was taken.
 His family brought him back for a follow-up appointment with surgeon Dr. Vijay.
 He is 3 months old here, and he weighs just over 6 pounds.
 Dr. Vijay says that it will be hard to recognize this baby in a few months because he will begin to thrive.
 Kabil already has a good appetite.

 As his cardiac program advances because of training from Children’s HeartLink, Dr. Vijay says the program needs to increase its focus on education for parents and other family members who care for the child after surgery.
 When Kabil was in the hospital, his father (on the left) had to go back to work on the farm.
 Kabil’s uncle (second from the right) stayed at the hospital and helped Kabil’s mother take care of him.
 “Family support is key.
 If somebody is sick, the entire family from both sides comes to help.
 It’s the way things are done in India,” says Dr. Vijay.

-Children’s HeartLink trains medical teams in underserved parts of the world to diagnose and treat children with heart disease.
+Children’s HeartLink saves children’s lives by transforming pediatric heart care in underserved parts of the world.
 Founded in 1969, we currently support 18 partner hospitals in Brazil, China, India, Malaysia and Vietnam.
-Last year alone, the medical providers we trained served 177,00 children with heart disease, more than ever before.
+Last year alone, the medical providers we trained served 177,000 children with heart disease, more than ever before.